-The initial offer of appointment shall be made verbally to the prospective employee by the appropriate Regional Director.
+The initial offer of appointment shall be made verbally to the prospective employee by the appropriate Dean.
 This offer shall be open to acceptance for forty-eight (48) hours.
 Upon verbal acceptance the lengths and conditions of appointments shall be clearly stated in writing through letters of appointment.
-All candidates for appointment shall be sent two copies of the letter of appointment signed by the President or his designate.
-The employee shall sign one of the copies and within ten (10) days from the date of delivery return it to the College signifying acceptance of the appointment.
+All candidates for appointment shall be sent two (2) copies of the letter of appointment signed by the President or his/her designate at least ten (10) business days prior to the start of the appointment, where possible.
+The employee shall sign one (1) of the copies and within ten (10) days from the date of delivery return it to the College signifying acceptance of the appointment.
 All new employees appointed as regular employees shall have a date of appointment which allows for reasonable time for preparation prior to the commencement of classes.